ajambor91/mqtt-kafka-jconnector/README.md

     ```bash
     mvn clean package assembly:single```
 3. Copy MQTTConnector-[version]-SNAPSHOT-jar-with-dependencies.jar from the target directory into your plugins path in Kafka Connect.
+#### Source Connector

-4. Send request to http://your-kafka-connects:8083/connectors with payload:
+Send request to http://your-kafka-connects:8083/connectors with payload:

 ``` bash
         {